Jaredy899/astro-website/src/content/blog/2025/4-eap.md

 - **Early Intervention**: Starting with LAIs early in treatment can establish a strong foundation for recovery.
 It's often easier to maintain a treatment regimen than to restart one after a relapse.

 The conference highlighted that LAIs should be considered as a first-line treatment option, not just as a solution for non-adherence.
 This aligns with my experience and preference for LAIs in early psychosis care.
 The key is to present LAIs as a positive choice for better outcomes rather than a last resort.

+> In a later blog, I'll explain more about the different Long Acting Injectables and their benefits.

 ### 5. Cannabis and Psychosis: A Complex Relationship